cryspuwaterloo/OT-MP-PSI/README.md

 Then execute the appropriate commands below based on your OS to run the containers:

 ##### Windows/Mac
-To get the image running as a container in the background:

 ```docker run --name <container_name> -it johnbon7/ot-mpsi:1.0 ```

 Where <container_name> is the name of the container that you have chosen, for example "mycontainer1".